Foul Smelling

 • urticaria

-Short bowel syndrome (SBS) is a rare condition that occurs when part of the small or large intestine is missing or unable to function.
+Short bowel syndrome (SBS) is a rare condition when part of the small or large intestine is missing or unable to function.
 Because of this, people with SBS often suffer from malabsorption, which can lead to severe complications.
 SBS can occur for many reasons.
 A common cause is the surgical removal of part of the intestine after treatment for inflammatory bowel disease (IBD).

 Signs of SBS vary among people but can include: